chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_health_check.md

 : A nested object resource

   `request`
-  : The application data to send once the SSL connection has been established (default value is empty).
+  : The application data to send once the TLS/SSL connection has been established (default value is empty).
 If both request and response are empty, the connection establishment alone will indicate health.
 The request data can only be ASCII.

   `response`
   : The bytes to match against the beginning of the response data.
 If left empty (the default value), any response will indicate health.
 The response data can only be ASCII.

   `port`
-  : The TCP port number for the SSL health check request.
+  : The TCP port number for the TLS/SSL health check request.
 The default value is 443.

   `port_name`
   : Port name as defined in InstanceGroup#NamedPort#name.
 If both port and port_name are defined, port takes precedence.